dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 - Setting the selection to 5 maximum with no percentage means that for each unique group of "Last Submitter" and "Is Inpatient" accounts, randomly assign up to 5 accounts
 - Setting the selection to 50 percent and 10 maximum means that for each unique group of "Last Submitter" and "Is Inpatient" accounts, randomly assign 50% of the accounts, up to 5 maximum
 - Setting the selection to 50 percent with no maximum means that for each unique group of Last Submitter" and "Is Inpatient" accounts, randomly assign 50% of the accounts

+##### Random Audit

+The criteria filter, "Random Percentage" is included in the workflow criteria options.
+When set to a number between 0 and 100 and detected in the workflow engine, a random number will be generated.
+If the random number is less than or greater than the number in the filter criteria, the Criteria will match.

+Random Inclusion Factor that is less than 20 will pass a theoretical 20% of accounts through the filter.
+You don't want to use this with equals (=) because it would always cause a ~1% result, and you don't want to use it with greater than (>) because it will pass an inverse percentage.

+As noted, this is not going to be an exact percentage, only a theoretical one.
+In edge cases, you could ask for "20% of accounts" and end up getting zero, or you could end up getting all of them, but most of the time, you should get ~20%.

+This field is intended to be used with QA Workflow, although the application won't prevent an administrator from using it in other types of workflow.
+Valid values for this field are from 1 to 99; any other values in this field won't work.

+Do not think of this field as a percentage, but rather as a 100-sided die.
+When workflow examines this filter, it'll "roll the die".
+The common use case for this filter is "Random Inclusion Factor --> less than --> 10".

 ### AutoClose